What Is Folklore?

 The Folklore Program at Utah State University was founded over forty years ago.
 The Program offers both undergraduate and graduate degrees and provides a flexible, interdisciplinary approach to study, small class sizes, and close interaction between faculty and students.
-The Folklore Program is particularly strong in areas of legend, digital folklore, the supernatural, landscape, public folklore, festival, and Jewish, Italian, and Native American folklore.
+The Folklore Program is particularly strong in areas of legend, digital folklore, the supernatural, landscape, festival, and Jewish and Italian folklore.
 Faculty affiliated with the program are well known in their fields, have a strong program of research, and are committed to student learning.
 Students in the Folklore Program also have many opportunities to work closely with the Fife Folklore Archives.

 Where does it lead?

 Increasingly, businesses, marketing firms, departments of tourism, public programming agencies, and political organizations are learning how to deal with ever-increasing diversity.
 Studying folklore qualifies students to assist these agencies in relating to individuals and communities with varying backgrounds.

 Folklorists are instrumental in planning exhibitions and festivals, both on corporate and public levels.
 In addition, they have been hired to report and make recommendations relating to urban planning, school curricula, teacher training programs, recreational programs, and community education.